Welcome to education

 Three things, all to do with the fact that this is a special kind of database.
 We refer to such a database as a blockchain.
 You will see why just below.

 1. 1.
-It’s practically impossible to change past records.
-Unlike a Word document where you can edit text freely, once data is added to this database, it’s locked in using cryptography.
-You can’t go back and tamper with it.
-This is a huge deal - we didn’t have this before.
+It's practically impossible to change past records.
+Unlike a Word document where you can edit text freely, once data is added to this database, it's locked in using cryptography.
+You can't go back and tamper with it, it is engraved in the strongest possible meaning of the word.
+This is a huge deal, we didn't have this before.

 3. 3.
 New records can only be added if others agree that they can be added.
 Before anything gets added, it must be validated by the network.
 This means the system checks it's valid and not fraudulent - kind of like being audited, but built into the system itself.
 This happens as a natural part of adding new transactions to the blockchain.
 No single person or institution is supposed to have significant control over this activity: if indeed no party has significant control, we call the blockchain "decentralised".